shorooqelawi/Talescape/README.md

 - **Library management** (add, delete, or modify libraries).
 - **Reserved books and user activity**.

-## Screenshots:

-Here are some screenshots of the platform:

 ## Getting Started:

 To get started, follow these steps: